 Every country/location has unique conditions and risks, which may vary by locality or community.
 Participants should exercise care in their everyday activities and travel and should be attuned to their surroundings.
 Participants should be aware that infrastructure quality varies and may not follow the same inspection and regulation requirements as in the U.S. For example, railings, balconies, and stairwells may not meet the same requirements or conditions as in the U.S.; fire safety, inspections, and the response to fires may differ; water and air quality may not be monitored or managed; public swimming locations may not include signage or offer lifeguard services; pedestrian crossings may not be marked or respected; traffic laws may be regularly disregarded.
 Participants are responsible for understanding the particular conditions and risks associated with their program location and taking steps to mitigate these risks in their conduct.
-Please review the COVID-19 Informed Consent and Safety

-Expectations policy for more information regarding potential health risks as well as preventative measures that may be implemented in response to the pandemic.
+Please review the COVID-19 Informed Consent and Safety Expectations policy for more information regarding potential health risks as well as preventative measures that may be implemented in response to the pandemic.

-The U.S. Department of State, American Councils, and the CLS Institutes and their employees are not responsible for injuries or damages resulting to participants from health and security risks, third-party actions, or participation in inherently risky or prohibited activities while on program (see Section 27).
+The U.S. Department of State, American Councils, and the CLS Institutes and their employees are not responsible for injuries or damages resulting to participants from health and security risks, third-party actions, or participation in inherently risky or prohibited activities while on program (see Section 33).
 The CLS Program reserves the right to change or cancel any or all overseas institutes based on safety, health, and security considerations.

-6. Right to Alter Placement or Cancel the Program - The CLS Program reserves the right to alter aspects of the program including but not limited to format, placement, and duration.
+6. Right to Alter Placement or Cancel the Program- The CLS Program reserves the right to alter aspects of the program including but not limited to format, placement, and duration.
 Additionally, the CLS Program reserves the right to cancel any institute based on safety and security considerations, availability of funding, capacity of implementing organizations, local or global emergencies, and other factors.
+Selection as a CLS finalist does not guarantee the ability to participate in a CLS Summer institute, or the ability to defer participation to a later year, or to retain any stipend funds issued for participation in the program.
+Programs that are cancelled or curtailed may mean that finalists may not be able to participate in full, may not be able to receive academic credit, and/or may not be eligible for alumni status and benefits, such as non-competitive eligibility.